Luka Tunjić

-Luka Tunjić (born 19 November 2005) is a professional football player who plays as an attacking midfielder for Fortuna Sittard.
+Luka Tunjić (born 19 November 2005) is a professional football player who plays as an attacking midfielder.
 Born in Germany and a former youth representative for Bosnia and Herzegovina, he is a youth international for Croatia.

 Career

 Tunjić is a product of the youth academies of TuS Hamburg, SC V/W Billstedt, Niendorfer TSV and Holstein Kiel.
 On 24 July 2024, he transferred to the Eredivisie side Fortuna Sittard on a contract until 2026.

 International career

 Tunjić was born in Germany to Bosnian-Croat parents.
 He played for the Bosnia and Herzegovina U17s and U19 in 2022 and 2023 respectively.
 In March 2025, he accepted a call-up to the Croatia U21s.